 There has never been a better time to get off-line, soothe your spirit, and build your brain with a stack of books.
 We’re back again with reading recommendations for just that.
-This year, our 15th, we have ideas from newcomers Nisi Shawl, Veronica Fitzpatrick, and Penni Jones, as well as the return of Rick Moody, Douglas Rushkoff, Cynthia Connolly, André Carrington, Matthew Kirschenbaum, Zizi Papacharissi, Jussi Parikka, Peter Lunenfeld, Joseph Nechvatal, Lily Brewer, Dominic Pettman, Paul Levinson, Brian Tunney, Mike Daily, Paul D. Miller, Alex Burns, and myself.
+This year, our 15th, we have ideas from newcomers Nisi Shawl, Veronica Fitzpatrick, and Penni Jones, as well as the return of Rick Moody, Douglas Rushkoff, Cynthia Connolly, André Carrington, Matthew Kirschenbaum, Zizi Papacharissi, Jussi Parikka, Peter Lunenfeld, Joseph Nechvatal, Lily Brewer, Dominic Pettman, Paul Levinson, Brian Tunney, Paul D. Miller, Alex Burns, and myself.
 We know what you’ll read this summer!

 As ever, the book links below lead to the title at Powell’s Books in Portland, Oregon, the best bookstore on the planet.
 Read on!

 “Summer reading” will forever conjure the halcyon months after I graduated college.
 Condensed milk lattes and serial killers; my metabolism may have changed but my taste in therapeutic pleasure reading is evergreen.

 I just reread The Likeness (Penguin, 2009), the second of Tana French’s Dublin murder squad novels.
 The series is literary catnip for international police procedural enthusiasts, but the real draw is French’s focus on the intimacy and perceptual acuity of detection.
 Her books are populated with eyebrow hitches and side-cut glances, all the little ways people read each other and give themselves away.
 This one is about a doomed undercover op set among reclusive The Secret History-style grad students—thus my favorite, and a fine place to start.